SLoMo: A General System for Legged Robot Motion Imitation from Casual Videos: Experiments and Results

-\textbf{Dog CPR}: In this example, we take a video clip of a dog performing CPR on a human (Fig. \ref{fig:teaser-demo} second from right) and compute an offline reference trajectory that is $0.65$ seconds long with a time discretization of $0.05$ seconds.
-We track this reference on the Unitree Go1 robot with MPC horizon $0.15$ seconds and update frequency $100$ Hz.
-We model the terrain as a step where the front feet plans for contact $0.1$ m higher than the back feet.
+\textbf{Dog CPR}: We take a video clip of a dog performing CPR on a human (Fig. \ref{fig:cpr_jumping_freeze_frame} left) and compute an offline reference trajectory that is $0.65$ s long We model the terrain as a step where the front feet plan for a contact distance $0.1$ m higher than the back feet.
 This motion primitive is fairly dynamic and would be difficult to design manually.
-Figure \ref{fig:foot_height} compares the output trajectories of each stage of SLoMo for each foot, where the key-point trajectory (blue) contains infeasible ground penetration, while the optimized reference (red) eliminates this unphysical artifact.
-Although the nominal front feet height is 0.1 m in the reference, we use a 0.12 m tall step during the hardware experiment.
-The MPC policy adapts online for contact height mismatch and demonstrates robust performance, as shown in the supplementary video.
+Fig. \ref{fig:foot_height} compares the output trajectories of each stage of SLoMo for each foot, where the key-point trajectory (blue) contains infeasible ground penetration, while the optimized reference (red) eliminates this unphysical artifact.